Peljesac peninsula has some of the best beaches in all of Croatia. And the best part is that they are, for the most part of the year, not crowded.

 The beach stretches in a half-circle.
-It’s made of fine pebbles that feel almost like a sand.
+It’s made of fine pebbles that feel almost like sand.
 This beach is protected from the winds.

-Bring your own water, and something to protect you from the sun (no shadow at the beach).
+Bring your own water and something to protect you from the sun (no shadow at the beach).
 The closest grocery store is in Orebic.
 However, there are two simple taverns in the village where you can refresh with a drink after a day of swimming, or have a light lunch.

 Located in a village of Mokalo, 4 km southeast of Orebic, Mokalo beach is a wonderful partly-sandy and partly-shingle beach.
-Beach is small, and although open to public, it’s part of the campsite Adriatic.
+Beach is small, and although open to the public, it’s part of the campsite Adriatic.